midstlab/Tayhan_2026/MetaD/README.md

-# Supplementary Information
 **Metadynamics (MetaD) Analysis of Calmodulin (CaM)**

 This directory contains analysis of **well-tempered metadynamics (MetaD) simulations** of Calmodulin (CaM), focusing on **free-energy landscapes** defined by dihedral angle and linker distance collective variables.

-The results are compared with **experimental NMR and X-ray structures** and with the **1 μs cMD simulations** described in the corresponding README.
+The results are compared with **experimental NMR and X-ray structures**.

 ## MetaD_PMF_Data